 IPVanish is a United States-based VPN provider that emphasizes speed, security, and privacy.
 What it does, it does well, and it checks all the boxes when it comes to the standard features that are necessary for a modern day VPN.
 IPVanish is one of the biggest names in the VPN business, but whether its capabilities can extend beyond that of a run-of-the-mill VPN provider is a question we aim to answer in this review.

 We loved IPVanish and would recommend it for users who want blazing fast speeds and great privacy.
-It’s among the most popular with torrenters and Kodi users, however fans of Netflix may want to try another service since IPVanish does not unblock the popular streaming service.
+It’s among the most popular with torrenters and Kodi users, however, fans of Netflix may want to try another service since IPVanish does not unblock the popular streaming service.
+You can see a list of the best VPNs for Netflix here and our recommended VPNs for streaming here.

 Prices are firmly in the middle range.
 A one-month subscription costs $10, three months for $8.99 per month, or a full year for $6.49 per month.
 All plans come with a seven-day money-back guarantee if you aren’t satisfied.
 Payment can be made with a credit card, PayPal, Bitcoin, and through a handful of other payment providers.
 You only need an email address to sign up.

-IPVanish coupon code/discount: IPVanish have offered our readers a 60% discount on the annual plan here or 38% on the monthly plan.
+IPVanish coupon code/discount: IPVanish has offered our readers a 60% discount on the annual plan here or 38% on the monthly plan.

 A single subscription allows up to five simultaneous devices to be connected at once, making IPVanish a good value for a small household.
 Apps are available for Windows, MacOS, iOS, and Android.
 Other operating systems will have to manually configure a third-party app to connect, or connect to a VPN-enabled router.